 Incorrect CPU Count on Virtual Machines

 Virtual machines sometimes report incorrect CPU topology in htop.
 If you see more cores than your VM actually has, this reflects the host’s physical CPU configuration rather than your VM’s allocation.
-Nevertheless, the CPU usage percentages remain accurate even if the core count appears wrong.
+The CPU usage percentages remain accurate even if the core count appears wrong.

 Slow Process List Updates